« BackShow HN: Atlas of Spaceatlasof.spaceSubmitted by gordonhart a year ago

 Reloading, of course, fixes all.
 But maybe some compass to click on to recenter on yourself (earth) like on google maps.

-• araes 11 hours ago
+• araes a year ago

 Not surprisingly, this is actually one of the main issues with space travel and sending probes almost anywhere.
 Get slightly misasligned and you have take sightings on star patterns to try to somehow figure out where you are and what your orientation is.
 Voyager 1 and 2, Pioneer 10 and 11, and New Horizons all had / have variations on those systems.